proxy-wasm/proxy-wasm-cpp-sdk/docs/api_overview.md

 each callback.
 Documentation for the `WasmData` class is also in [proxy_wasm_api.h].

-## Handling HTTP and gRPC requests
+## Handling HTTP and gRPC request headers and trailers

 Plugins that handle HTTP and gRPC requests do so by overriding one or more of the HTTP-related callback methods declared by the `Context` class (see the